Intel's 22nm Atom: Silvermont, Bay Trail Debut

-But there's no hiding the fact that Intel's Atom architecture is getting long in the tooth.
-AMD's Brazos outperformed it decisively in 2011 and with Kabini (second-gen Brazos) and the Cortex-A15 both coming to market, Intel has finally given Atom the re-architecting it deserved
+But there's no hiding the fact that Atom is getting long in the tooth.
+AMD's Brazos outperformed it decisively in 2011 and with Kabini (second-gen Brazos) and the Cortex-A15 both coming to market, Intel has finally given Atom the re-architecting it deserved.